 The following graphic illustrates the transfer of competencies throughout the course of study.
 The connecting arrows shown here are only to illustrate the most important connections, but make no claim to completeness with regard to the cross-connections in the course of study:

-At the beginning of the course (October 31 at the latest), proof of an 8-week pre-study internship is required.
+Please provide proof of your 8-week pre-study internship at the beginning of your studies (October 31 at the latest).
 The internship should provide the student with initial technical knowledge in the field of manufacturing (or alternatively in the field of development or service/operations) in the working environment of an industrial company.
 Proof is provided by submitting the documents listed below to the internship office of the LRG faculty (by e-mail to firstname.lastname@example.org):

 - Internship certificate form